DanielYoon82/ActiveDirectory/README.md

 - <b>Creating New User Account</b> <br />
 A new employee joins the Sales department and requires an Active Directory account for onboarding.  <br />

-- Required the user to change their password at first logon.

 Created a new Active Directory user account. <br />
 <br />